 - Aim to present one idea per slide.

-- Too much animation can be annoying.
+- Too much animation can be distracting.
+Only use it for emphasis.